THE EUROPEAN CONSUMER CENTRE LUXEMBOURG AND THE ECC-NET

 - Advise consumers in cross border disputes.

-- Assist consumers in their cross border disputes with a company registered in another EU country, in Iceland or in Norway.
+- Assist consumers in their cross border disputes with a company registered in another EU country, in Iceland, Norway or the United Kingdom.

 This mandate given to the EIG (Economic Interest Grouping = Groupement d’Intérêt Economique CEC GIE) to operate as CEC Luxembourg is regularly renewed and has just been extended for the next 4 years, ie for the period from 2018 to 2021 by the Ministry of Economy, responsible for CEC Luxembourg.
 This designation procedure meets the eligibility criteria requested by the European Commission and guarantees the required transparency.

 In addition, the ECC Luxembourg has been appointed: